Tax Transcripts, 4506-C & Shutdown Delays

 When IRS services slow, 4506-C transcript fulfillment can lag even as lenders continue processing and underwriting.
 Wage earners sometimes close using investor-accepted alternatives, while many self-employed borrowers must wait for transcripts.
 Protect timing by front-loading documents, locking with margin, and adding extension language to contracts.
 Coordinate lender, agent, and title so a temporary verification delay remains a scheduling issue, not a pricing shock or failed closing.
+For more, see our guide on VA disability fraud investigation.
+For more, see our guide on investor ban action plan.

 Quick Facts